MeeFoundation/docs/src/Data_model.md

 ![framework-classes2](./images/container-classes.png)

-**Classes:**
+### **Classes**

-- **Others** - a container holding a set of Other nodes.
-Each Other represents another party with which the user is interacting via their agent's connections with local apps and websites.
+- **Others** - a container holding a set of Other nodes (see Persona Classes).
+Each Other node represents a party with the user has a connection.
 These Others may be other people or legal entities.
-If they are legal entities, they are often called relying parties, such as a digital service provider like Twitter, Inc.
+If they are legal entities, they are often called relying parties, such as a digital service provider like Twitter, Inc. Each other has the following properties:
+  - context - a single Context that captures one aspect of the overall connection

 - **Self** - the single Container holding a single Person node that represents the selfness of the user
 - **Group** - an intermediate level container that holds a single Person node that represents a common role or persona that the user plays.
 A group has these attributes:
   - **name** - the name of the group